 Shannon Miller knows a thing or two about gymnastics.
-She happens to be the most decorated gymnast, male or female, in American history.
+She’s one of the most decorated gymnasts in American history.

 “You have to take into account the specifics of each individual.
 For example, I had to work extra hard on my splits and my back flexibility, but a different gymnast might be naturally more flexible in those areas.
 You have to work on the parts that need improvement.”